Hurts Like Hell

 "Hurts Like Hell" is a song recorded by American singer Madison Beer, featuring American rapper Offset.
 The single was released through record label Access Records on November 9, 2018, through digital download and streaming formats.
-The song was written by Beer, Offset, and English singer Charli XCX, alongside the song's producers, The Invisible Men and Mike Sabath.
+The song was written by Beer, Offset, and British singer Charli XCX, alongside the song's producers, The Invisible Men and Mike Sabath.
 It was originally intended to be the lead single from Beer's debut studio album, but was later removed from the album.
+On January 31, 2026, it was removed from streaming platforms such as Apple Music and Spotify, but re-uploaded the next day.

 Background

 "Hurts Like Hell" follows Beer's debut EP As She Pleases (2018), as well as her collaboration with (G)I-dle and Jaira Burns for the 2018 League of Legends World Championship, titled "Pop/Stars" (2018).
 Speaking about the track, Beer stated:

 "The song’s production feels really new to me.
 It’s got a vibe in the beat like I haven’t heard before.
 I love Charli XCX, so getting to work with her was really inspiring.
 Offset felt like the perfect fit for the track.
 He’s one of the most talented, professional, down to Earth artists I’ve ever worked with, and his verse absolutely kills it."